GuilinDev/peerReviewAlgo/bq.md

 * Tell me about a time you had to think outside the box (think creatively) to close a sale or sell your product.
 * What is the most innovative project you’ve worked on?

-Case：(创新简化 + 崇尚行动)
+Case：(创新简化 + 崇尚行动 + 客户至尚)

-**Problem:**

-**Action:**

-**Result:**
-I was in a meeting in my previous job where the company’s sales figures were being discussed by the managers.
-Although the sales figures were healthy, there was concern amongst the group that the profitability was not as good as it should be, due to the marketing spend that was ongoing.
+**Problem:** I was in a meeting in my previous job at K-XX where the team’s Jira tasks burning figures were being discussed by the manager.
+Although the figures were healthy, there was concern amongst the group that the tasks digestion was not as good as it should be, due to the comparation with similar projects we did before.
 At the end of the meeting, I decided to try and find a solution to this problem.

-I met up with the marketing team, and they explained to me the bulk of the marketing spend was going on Facebook and social media adverts.
-After some investigative work, it became apparent that the team was not using Facebook’s tracking pixels that are designed to measure the performance of the advertising spend.
-I quickly informed them of what I had found, and moving forward from that day on, the organization was able to measure accurately the marketing return on investment.
-This allowed us to cease adverts that were not giving us any return, which in turn increased profitability.
+**Action:** I met up with the product team, and they explained to me the bulk of the customer spending time to ask questions and keep changing their requirement, especially required to add new features of advertisements analysis.
+After some investigative work, I know the customer was going on Facebook and social media adverts, and it became apparent that they were not using Facebook’s tracking pixels that are designed to measure the performance of the advertising spend, instead they asked us to add those features into the new release.
+I quickly informed them of what I had found, and moving forward from that day on, the organization was able to measure accurately the marketing return on product.

-Case 1:
-When I worked at XX, we have a ticketing system to record the development process, keep tracking all the tasks, bugs.
-But you know the ticketing system is a little bit crowded.
-It only shows a long list of tickets.
-With the first glance, you can hardly know current process of development.
-So to simplify it, I used a vis timeline to show all the tickets (by timestamp).
-Then we can see the whole process clearly through the timeline.
-With the timeline, we can schedule the tasks more easily.
-Everyone is happy with that.
+**Result:** This allowed us to focus on the core feature development, and at the same time it saved the internal customer's time for analysis, instead to ask new requirements for development

 ### 3. Learn and Be Curious 好奇求知 ***
 > Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.